paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 variable is changed to one percent units, instead of the ten percent units used by SWN).
-The mixed linear model gives random intercepts (i.e., the intercept is a random variable), and the standard deviation is reported in the fourth row of Table .
+The mixed linear model gives random intercepts (i.e., the intercept is a random variable), and the standard deviation is reported in the fifth row of Table .
 It is useful to map the random
 intercepts: as seen in Figure , other things being equal, counties in Texas tend to have somewhat lower values of
 ![R\_0](https://latex.codecogs.com/png.latex?R_0 "R_0") (i.e., a